strapi/documentation/docs/developer-docs/latest/developer-resources/unit-testing.md

 });
 ```

-3. Run the unit test to confirm it is working correctly:
+3. Run the test to confirm it is working correctly:

 <code-group>
 <code-block title=YARN>